Go to content

 Is it suitable for your use case?

-For instance, some systems are tailor-made for certain sectors or initiatives like healthcare, finance, or manufacturing.
+For instance, some platforms are specifically designed for sectors like healthcare, finance, or manufacturing, with features to support compliance, security, and specialized training needs.

 Do its features satisfy your needs?